jonnonz1/nz-statute-book/acts/public/1998/land-transport-act-1998.md

 (1) The infringement fee payable in respect of an infringement offence is the appropriate infringement fee prescribed in respect of the relevant offence by or under this Act.
 (2) If an infringement fee is paid to an enforcement authority other than the Police, the enforcement authority must give the Commissioner the particulars of the infringement and of the payment that the Commissioner requires.
 (3) Subject to subsections (4) and (5), all infringement fees received under this Act by an enforcement authority or recovered under the Summary Proceedings Act 1957 must be paid into a Crown Bank Account, except that the enforcement authority may retain any portion of the fees so received that the Minister of Finance from time to time approves as being the expenses incidental to their collection.
-(4) An enforcement authority that is the Agency or a local authority may retain the portion of the infringement fees received by it under this Act—
+(4) An enforcement authority that is the Agency, the Director, or a local authority may retain the portion of the infringement fees received by it under this Act—
   (a) that the Minister of Finance from time to time approves; and (b) that is received in respect of an infringement offence in relation to the use of a special vehicle lane.
 (5) An enforcement authority that is a road controlling authority may retain—